13 Beautiful Things To Do at Uluru-Kata Tjuta National Park

 Welcome and thank you for visiting this article.
 Before you start reading, you need to know that some of the links on my website are affiliate links of which I receive a small commission from the sale of certain items, but the price remains the same for you.

 With its ancient red rocks, Uluru-Kata Tjuta National Park is a spiritual place that has fascinated tourists for years.
-The park is located in Australia’s Northern Territory and is home to Uluru (Ayers Rock), Kata Tjuta (The Olgas), and numerous other sacred Indigenous sites.
+The park is located in Australia’s Northern Territory and is home to Ayers Rock, Kata Tjuta, and numerous other sacred Indigenous sites.

 Where is Uluru-Kata Tjuta National Park?

-Uluru-Kata Tjuta National Park is located in Central Australia, also known as the Red Centre, about 350km from Alice Springs.
-The park is home to Uluru (Ayers Rock), Kata Tjuta (The Olgas), and many other amazing rock formations.
+The National Park is located in Central Australia, also known as the Red Centre, about 350km from Alice Springs.
+The drive is about 5 hours and definitely worth driving along.

 How To Get To Uluru-Kata Tjuta National Park ( From Alice Springs)

-The drive from Alice Springs to Uluru-Kata Tjuta National Park is a beautiful experience itself.
+The drive from Alice Springs to Uluru is a beautiful experience itself.
 The road winds through the desert landscape, with amazing views of the Outback of Australia and the incredible wildlife that crosses the roads.

-After a few hours of driving, you can spot Mount Connor from the distance, which is often mistaken as Uluru.
+After a few hours of driving, you can spot Mount Connor from the distance, which is often mistaken as Ayers Rock.

-By Car: Visit Uluru with your own car or rent a car in Alice Springs.
+By Car: Visit Ayers Rock with your own car or rent a car in Alice Springs.
 There are not many options to choose from so it is recommended to book in advance.

 The road is easy to drive on and there are a few stops along the way to get fuel but I recommend filling up at every fuel station if you can.